davidfang00/Julia_Hashcode2014.jl/docs/src/algos.md

 Once the 4 junctions have been found that sends them into the north, east, south, and west positions, Dijkstra's algorithm is used to send 4 cars to these positions in the shortest amount of time.

-With the priority queue using julia's data structure package, Dijkstra's algorithm runs in O((E + V) log(V)).
-However, we are only running Dijkstra's for the frist 4 cars, so it is not such a huge hit on performance.
+With the priority queue using julia's data structure package to improve efficiency, Dijkstra's algorithm runs in O((E + V) log(V)).
+Additionally, we are only running Dijkstra's for the frist 4 cars, so it is not such a huge hit on performance.

 This algorithm does not run on its own and is used in addition to the next algorithm discussed that combines all algorithms together (Greedy Lookahead+Dijkstras+Fandown).